hashb/chenna.me/_posts/2019-10-27-captain-s-log-stardate-26-0330-00.md

 - Pecan pie tastes very good!
 (5 :stars:)
 - Four Berry pie is too sweet and acidic.
 (2 :stars:)

+### Fri, 01 Nov 2019

+Continuous Integration, Continuous Testing and all that good stuff.
+I have been looking into deploying Jenkins on a Kubernetes cluster.
+Also looking into the whole DevOps cycle.

 [1]: https://en.wikipedia.org/wiki/Law_of_large_numbers
 [2]: https://blog.halide.cam/inside-the-iphone-11-camera-part-1-a-completely-new-camera-28ea5d091071